5 Ways You Can Prevent Gum Disease

 Gum disease prevention dentist West Columbus OH

-Continue reading to learn what you can do to help prevent it.
+Here’s what you can do to help prevent the onset of the condition.

 1.)
 Practice Good Oral Hygiene

 Gum disease is caused by untreated dental plaque buildup on your teeth and gums.
-While you’ll still need professional teeth cleaning to get rid of tartar (hardened plaque), brushing your teeth at home still helps and is highly important.
+While you’ll still need a professional teeth cleaning to get rid of tartar (hardened plaque), brushing your teeth at home at least twice a day and using a mouth rinse still helps and is highly important.

 And you may have heard this before, but flossing is also important!
-Make sure you floss once daily to remove plaque hidden between teeth and along the gum line.
+Make sure you floss thoroughly once daily to remove plaque hidden between teeth and along the gum line.
+Need help fine-tuning your floss method?
+Try following these instructions:

 2.)
 Get More Vitamin C